clue/reactphp-socks/README.md

 ### HTTP requests

-Or if all you want to do is HTTP requests, `Socks` provides an even simpler [HTTP client](https://github.com/reactphp/http-client) interface:
+Or if all you want to do is HTTP requests, `Socks/Client` provides an even simpler [HTTP client](https://github.com/reactphp/http-client) interface:
 ```PHP
 $httpclient = $client->createHttpClient();